 Well.....
 I was born in 1949 and lucky enough to get my drivers permit, take my drivers test (and pass) all on the day I turned 16.
 That was September of 1965, just about one year after the 65 442s hit the streets.
 The year of the first TRUE 442.
 Now don't take that wrong.
 I don't have anything against the 64's, but they only had 442 emblems, 315hp and a sloppy Saginaw transmission, not really my idea of a Muscle Car.
-In 65 the car manufacturers were crankin' out muscle and Olds gave us the gift of a 400 and a Muncie and some deep factory gears.
-Sorry, but back then automatics were for your little sister.
+In 65 the car manufacturers were crankin' out muscle and Olds gave us the gift of a 400 a Muncie 4 speed and some deep factory gears.
+Sorry, but back then automatics were for your little sister or Grannies grocery grabber.

 I had three friends with 65's, one turquoise mist Holiday Coupe with white interior, which wound up being my first 442, another turquoise mist Holiday Coupe with black interior and the third was a red with white interior Holiday Coupe owned by one of my best friends.
 Needless to say, I was hooked.
 When the turquoise mist 4 speed came up for sale, I was all over it.
 It was my first muscle car and the new found torque was a blast.
 My mother came up to Ernie's Sunoco where I worked to see my new ride, she called "shotgun", so I pulled out on the road, revved it up, dumped the clutch, pulled one hell of a "hole shot" and banged the other three gears.
 You have to understand this baby had 4:33's and really threw you back in the seat.
 Needless to say, I scared the crap out of her, but she was cool about it.
 I spent the first month doing hole shots, power shifting and smoking the tires off.
 When I say I went through three sets of tires in a month, that's no bull.